amita-shukla/blog-1/content/posts/2022-01-22--understanding-static-factory-methods/index.md

 Hope the Static Factory Methods are a bit clearer now.
 We need not always use them in place of Constructors, but they're nice to have when constructors fall short.
 It's important to understand when to use what.

-This post is actually my notes on Chapter 2 of the Effective Java book, a must read for all programmers who want to level up in the field.
+This post actually comes from my old notes on Chapter 2 of the Effective Java book, a must read for all programmers who want to level up in the field.